 Lawyer Roger Cobb is sent to write a will for dying, bedridden millionairess Edwina Cutwater.
 Edwina wishes to leave her inheritance to Terry Hoskins, her stableman’s daughter, so that Edwina’s Tibetan guru Prakalasa can transfer Edwina’s soul into Terry’s body and she can live life freely once again.
 Roger thinks her crazy and walks out just as Edwina starts to expire.
 Prakalasa successfully removes Edwina’s soul only to drop the bowl containing it out the window onto Roger’s head.
 Roger comes around to now find Edwina inside his body, whereupon a fight for control ensues.
 They eventually agree to stop fighting in order to return Edwina to Terry’s body, only to find that Terry, now heir to Edwina’s wealth, has no intention of relinquishing her own body.

 For a film that one enters with absolutely no expectations, All Of Me is a real delight to discover.
 There were a good many of these frothy identity exchange comedies made during the 1940s – the likes of Turnabout (1940) and Vice Versa (1947).
-More than anything though, All Of Me seems to have been inspired more by the then recent spate of drag comedies – Tootsie (1982) and Victor/Victoria (1982).
+More than anything though, All Of Me seems to have been inspired more by the early 1980s spate of drag comedies – Tootsie (1982) and Victor/Victoria (1982).
 For once, All Of Me is a comedy of warm and genuinely funny proportions.

 All Of Me was the fourth, last and best team-up of Steve Martin and director Carl Reiner – following The Jerk (1979), Dead Men Don’t Wear Plaid (1982) and The Man with Two Brains (1983).
 Steve Martin has the time of his life and All Of Me is one of the best things he has ever done.
 [Roxanne (1987) is the other].
 Martin manages a particularly funny stride that has half of his body male, the other female.
 There are scenes standing in the middle of streets wrestling with himself or trying to teach his half-female body to urinate that are hysterical – at one point, he gets to play a man pretending to be a woman being a man in a courtroom scene that is truly amazing.
 It is one of the great comedy performances.